-Some of you might have encountered such an embarrassing situation: when you connect your iPhone or iPad to the computer and want to transfer photos from your device to PC, instead of finding the image files you expect to see, you click Internal Storage > DCIM folder, and then surprisingly find it says, "this folder is empty".
+When you connect your iPhone to the computer and want to transfer photos from your device to PC, instead of finding the image files you expect to see, you click Internal Storage > DCIM folder, and then surprisingly find it says, "this folder is empty".